Jeff Douglas or Jeanne Johnson

 Schoenfeld-Tacher has extensive experience in educational development and instructional design.
-In 2012, she organized the Veterinary Educator Collaborative, which evolved into an Association of American Veterinary Medical Colleges (AAVMC) component organization.
+In 2012, she organized the Veterinary Educator Collaborative, which evolved into an American Association of Veterinary Medical Colleges (AAVMC) component organization.

 Prior to her 2013 appointment on the NCSU faculty, she served for 14 years on the faculty of the Colorado State University College of Veterinary Medicine and Biomedical Sciences.